Tasty Buttermilk Pancakes Recipe With King Arthur Flour

-Our youngest granddaughter came to our house for brunch after church this week.
-She will be a senior in high school; we’ve been at this a while.
-This time, we got festive.
+Our youngest granddaughter came to our house for brunch after church one day last summer.
+She is a senior in high school; we’ve been at this for a while.
+That day, we got festive.

 Two Good Reasons You Should Always Make Pancakes With Kids